turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 near call --accountId ACCOUNT-ID CONTRACT-ID new '{"owner_id": "ACCOUNT-ID"}'
 ```

-The output should return a Transaction ID and a link to the Near Explorer:
+The output should return a Transaction ID and a link to the NEAR Explorer:

 ```
 Scheduling a call: dev-1607722059840-7354752.new({"owner_id": "dev-1607722059840-7354752"})